alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/08/collation-and-encoding-in-databases.md

 ### Practical example

 Let's have two databases, one with the Latin1_General_CI_AS collation (Windows-1252 encoding) and another with Latin1_General_100_CI_AS_KS_SC_UTF8 collation (UTF-8 encoding).
-For each of them, we will compare the storage sizes between VARCHAR and NVARCHAR, for texts in basic and extended latin alphabet, greek and emojis.
+For each of them, we will compare the storage sizes between VARCHAR and NVARCHAR, for texts in basic and extended latin alphabet, greek, japanese and emojis.
 Below, the script to run:

 ```sql
 CREATE TABLE [dbo].[Person] (